aksnzhy/xlearn/README.md

 <img src="https://github.com/aksnzhy/xLearn/raw/master/img/scalability.png" width = "650"/>

-xLearn can be used for solving large-scale machine learning problems.
-First, xLearn supports out-of-core training, which can handle very large data (TB) by just leveraging the disk of a PC.
-In addition, xLearn supports distributed training, which scales beyond billions of example across many machines by using the Parameter Server framework.
+xLearn can be used for solving large-scale machine learning problems. xLearn supports out-of-core training, which can handle very large data (TB) by just leveraging the disk of a PC.

 ## How to Contribute